bphd/PodMan-OSX/README.md

   Xcode platforms, etc.
 - Once you are satisfied with the amount of free space, enable trim with `sudo trimforce enable`, and reboot.
 - Zero out the empty space on the disk with `dd if=/dev/zero of=./empty && rm -f empty`
-- Shut down the VM and copy out the qcow image with `docker cp stoppedcontainer:/home/arch/OSX-KVM/mac_hdd_ng.img .`
+- Shut down the VM and copy out the qcow image with `PodMan cp stoppedcontainer:/home/arch/OSX-KVM/mac_hdd_ng.img .`
 - Run `qemu-img check -r all mac_hdd_ng.img` to fix any errors.
 - Run `qemu-img convert -O qcow2 mac_hdd_ng.img deduped.img` and check for errors again
 - **OPTIONAL:** Run `qemu-img convert -c -O qcow2 deduped.img compressed.img` to further compress the image.
 This may reduce the runtime speed though, but it should reduce the size by roughly 25%.
-- Check for errors again, and build a fresh docker image.
-E.g. with this Dockerfile
+- Check for errors again, and build a fresh PodMan image.
+E.g. with this PodManfile

 ```
-FROM sickcodes/docker-osx
+FROM bphd/PodMan-osx
 USER arch
 COPY --chown=arch ./deduped.img /home/arch/OSX-KVM/mac_hdd_ng.img
 ```

-### Run Docker-OSX headlessly with Telnet
+### Run PodMan-OSX headlessly with Telnet

 First make sure [autoboot is enabled](#autoboot-into-osx-after-youve-installed-everything)